jonathand-cf/juleCTF/Luke_12/README.md

 ## Solver Script

-We wrote a script to automate the generation of this Julespråk payload.
+I wrote a script to automate the generation of this Julespråk payload.

 ```python
 import sys